ratnesh1729/dotfiles/README.md

 ### Org Mode
   * I started using org mode for tasks, and also starting on using it for writing source code and converting from org to latex and related.
   * I hope to update the org mode conf file as I use it more.

+### Shell Mode
+  * Use `windkows-key+enter-key` for opening shell.
+On Mac use `command-key+return-key` for openning ansi-term.
+  * Once inside shell you can switch to line mode by `C-c C-j` which is helpful for copy/paste and buffer selection.
+You can come back to char mode by `C-c C-k`.